 Direct Mail Piece Size

 Confirming that your direct mail piece size is within the post office regulations can save you hundreds in postage.
 Letters will receive a better postage rate if the width is larger than the height.
 A rectangular shape is best.
 The recipient address must be parallel with the width side of letters.
 See below for flat addressing standards.Requirements for letters and postcards (width x height x thickness):

-NOTE: A mail piece must exceed at least one of the maximum letter dimensions to be catogorized as a flat.
-If the mailpiece does not exceed the letter requirements, it must be tabbed and mailed as a letter.
+NOTE: A mail piece must exceed at least one of the maximum letter dimensions to be categorized as a flat.
+If the mail piece does not exceed the letter requirements, it must be tabbed and mailed as a letter.

 Direct Mail Paper Type

 Our inkjet equipment can imprint on most coated and uncoated stocks including those varnished or aqueous coated.
 UV coatings must have an imprint area knocked out.

 You are saving money on your direct mail piece by not inserting it into an envelope, but where did you place the fold.
 By not considering the fold, in conjunction to the address panel, your direct mail piece may not qualify for the best postage discounts.